 Part of the problem lies with the sheer diversity of LCVs now available.
 You don’t have to look back too far to a time when there were only really three or four basic types of van in the sub-3.5 tonne sector.
 Now there are dozens and some are designed for pretty intensive use comparable to a larger vehicle.

-Now, with the rise of better made vehicles and higher mileage fleets, such as home delivery operations, there are a comparatively high number of vans around that have covered 200,000 miles or much more.
+With the rise of better-made vehicles and higher mileage fleets, such as home delivery operations, there are a comparatively high number of vans around that have covered 200,000 miles or much more.

 All of these trends are converging to a point where we believe there is a strong argument for more checks, more thoroughly made, more often.
 There is unlikely to be a downwards extension of DVSA regulation but this is no excuse for fleets not to look at instances where exceeding their strict legal responsibilities might be appropriate.